Regulation of Agriculture

 Initial submissions were due by 12 February 2016.

-Opportunity for further comment is now being sought on the draft report.
+Opportunity for further comment was sought on the draft report.

 Download the issues paper